 Introducing New Dogs Into Your Home

-To prevent problems in "Grade School", we quickly establish their name and then assign them a "place" to go and lay down.
+To prevent problems in "grade school", we quickly establish their name and then assign them a "place" to go and lie down.
 Staying in their "place" is implied.
 You do not see school teachers saying "stay, staay, staaay" to the kids.
-If a dog gets up, have him return to his "place" and remain laying down.
+If a dog gets up, have him return to his "place" and remain lying down.
 Repeat as many times as needed for the dog to get the message.
 Nobody is allowed to get up without permission from whoever is in charge.
 Being in "place" is a great way for dogs to get used to each otherís presence without the pressure of having to make decisions about each other.
 To be fair, give periodic breaks and allow them to move about, but only under your direct supervision.
 Potty breaks should also supervised.

 Before allowing your dogs any off-leash freedom, be sure to teach ALL the dogs the basics: Walk politely on leash, come when called, be polite at thresholds, wait calmly for food, have a rock solid "place" command, and be polite around humans and their personal space.
 Even if the new dog is already trained, train again with you as the teacher.
 Teaching ALL dogs to be consistently in a good, relaxed, and obedient state of mind will help them learn to coexist around each other.